Krayorn/blog/src/content/blog/role-playing-game-organization-scenario.md

 I'll go into details about how I made the props in the next post of this series.

-For each of these steps, I've added a few possible hints that the NPCs could give if the players were stuck too long (a hint around the location of each hidden notes or some insights into who to ask if they needed to find a specific item ).
+For each of these steps, I've added a few possible hints that the NPCs could give if the players were stuck too long (a hint around the location of each hidden note or some insights into who to ask if they needed to find a specific item ).

-During the end-of-game reunion, if they managed to open the chest, they'll be able to reveal to everybody that the Captain was right to pursue this treasure, and share the spoils with the rest of the crew.
+During the end-of-game reunion, if they managed to open the chest, they'll be able to reveal to everybody that the Captain was right to pursue this treasure and share the spoils with the rest of the crew.

 Once I had the main goal, I also needed to add plenty of little side quests that the Second could use to slow the players if they progressed too fast on the puzzle, to give to some players who were not busy at the moment, or just to create some fun activities.